sigstore/sigstore-blog/content/rekor-v2-alpha.md

 type = "post"
 +++

-We are very excited to announce the first release of Rekor v2!
+We are very excited to announce the alpha release of Rekor v2!

 [Rekor v2](https://github.com/sigstore/rekor-tiles) is a redesigned and modernized [Rekor](https://github.com/sigstore/rekor), Sigstore's signature transparency log,